TAKE THE SURVEY

 Fixed Internet provides Internet to a single address.
 Learn more.

-Now, more than ever, broadband Internet is an essential and crucial service to those who live, learn and work in Ingham County.
-In some areas of Ingham County, high-speed Internet is not available.
-In order to bridge this digital divide, Ingham County needs to gain a better picture of which properties do not have the essential Internet they need.
+Now, more than ever, broadband Internet is an essential and crucial service to those who live, learn and work in Kent County.
+In some areas of the county, high-speed Internet is not available.
+In order to bridge this digital divide, Kent County needs to gain a better picture of which properties do not have the essential Internet they need.
 For this, we need your help!

 This survey provides accurate data regarding which properties have Internet access and the affordability if access is available.
-Information gathered will only be used to support broadband Internet expansion efforts and will aid the committee in seeking grant funding to increase broadband availability in Ingham County.
+Information gathered will only be used to support broadband Internet expansion efforts and will aid in seeking grant funding to increase broadband availability in Kent County.

 Completing this survey should take five minutes or less.
 Any information submitted will not be sold, but may be used in planning to expand access opportunities with government and local partners.
 We understand that you may not have all the necessary information to answer each question on this survey, please answer to the best of your ability.